Visitor Information Murtoa

 Located in the heart of Victoria’s far west region of Wimmera, north of the fabulous Grampians and Halls Gap and south east of Wyperfeld and Little Desert National Parks, Murtoa is a quaint country town, roughly half way between Melbourne and Adelaide.
 It is known for its remarkable history and successful grain farming industry producing wheat, barley, chickpea & lentil for our domestic market as well as export.

-Just a short 25 minute drive from the main regional city of Horsham, Murtoa is a gateway to the hidden treasures of this rural region, including the original and hugely popular Yarriambiack Silo Art Trail, which celebrates regional Australia in a modern and accessible artistic context.
+Just a short 25 minute drive from the main regional city of Horsham, Murtoa contains hidden treasures of this rural region, and has now become an important part of the Silo Art Trail, which celebrates regional Australia in a modern and accessible artistic context.

 The town’s natural beauty